 Anna honed her craft at Weil, Gotshal & Manges in New York and then Alston & Bird in Atlanta, where her practice focused on employee benefit and executive compensation plan design and compliance, related matters in connection with corporate mergers, acquisitions, and divestitures, employee benefit plan restatements and amendments, ERISA reporting and disclosure requirements, ERISA plan fiduciary requirements and Executive Compensation matters including employment agreements, equity compensation plans and separation agreements.
 After her stint in Big Law, Anna went in-house, joining the legal department of SunTrust Bank, where she was the company’s employee benefit and executive compensation legal advisor.
 Anna joined Stanton Law in 2021 and is licensed to practice law in New York, New Jersey, and Georgia.

 Born and raised in New Jersey, Anna moved to Atlanta in 2008.
-She enjoys reading, cooking, traveling, and trying to get her two dogs, Theo and Goliath, to listen to her.
+She enjoys reading, cooking, traveling, and trying to get her three dogs, Theo, Finnegan, and Lola, to listen to her.